utk-spartan/falarica-presto-gateway/README.md

 * Alphabetize sections in the documentation source files (both in the table of contents files and other regular documentation files).
 In general, alphabetize methods/variables/sections if such ordering already exists in the surrounding code.
 * When appropriate, use the stream API.
 However, note that the stream implementation does not perform well so avoid using it in inner loops or otherwise performance sensitive sections.
 * Categorize errors when throwing exceptions.
-For example, PrestoException takes an error code as an argument, `PrestoException(HIVE_TOO_MANY_OPEN_PARTITIONS)`.
+For example, TrinoException takes an error code as an argument, `TrinoException(HIVE_TOO_MANY_OPEN_PARTITIONS)`.
 This categorization lets you generate reports so you can monitor the frequency of various failures.
 * Ensure that all files have the appropriate license header; you can generate the license by running `mvn license:format`.
 * Consider using String formatting (printf style formatting using the Java `Formatter` class): `format("Session property %s is invalid: %s", name, value)` (note that `format()` should always be statically imported).
 Sometimes, if you only need to append something, consider using the `+` operator.
 * Avoid using the ternary operator except for trivial expressions.